windmill-labs/windmilldocs/docs/getting_started/7_apps_quickstart/index.md

 While building you app, you can try each component clicking on refresh button.

-You can do a refresh all for the whole app with the refesh button on top of the canvas, or even schedule automatic refesh.
+You can do a refresh all for the whole app with the refresh button on top of the canvas, or even schedule automatic refesh.

 ![Refresh app](./refresh_app.png)